Introduction

 What is a Vim Plugin?

-When Vim starts, it searches for files named plugin/*.vim
+When Vim starts, it searches for files named plugin/*.vim in directories

-.
-Additionally, if a function like foo#bar#hoge()
+specified in runtimepath.
+Additionally, if a function like foo#bar#hoge() is

-called, it searches for files named autoload/foo/bar.vim
+called, it searches for files named autoload/foo/bar.vim in the runtimepath

-and reads the file, calling the foo#bar#hoge()
+and reads the file, calling the foo#bar#hoge() function defined within.

 A Vim plugin is a set of predefined features provided to users, utilizing the